willzhang-lb/Parabank-typescript/README.md

 ## Overview
 This project is designed to automate end-to-end testing for a web application using Typescript and Playwright.
 It includes functionalities such as user registration, account creation, fund transfer, bill payment, and transaction search.
 In addition, CI/CD is integrated with github actions and Jenkins pipeline

+Two test environments are set up: dev and qa (only qa is valid)

 ## Features
 UI Automation
 - **User Registration**: Automates the registration process and verifies success.